 Fixing the problem

-Clearing a kids name can be just as complicated as it is for adults.
-Velasquez says, “There is a layer of complexity because a parent or guardian has the extra burden of providing documentation proving they can act on behalf of a minor legally.”
+According to Velasquez, clearing a kids name can be just as complicated as it is for adults.
+“A parent or guardian has the extra burden of providing documentation proving they can act on behalf of a minor legally,” she says.
 If a family member committed the fraud, it could complicate matters even further because a victim might not be willing to make the necessary law-enforcement complaint.